Learning Outcomes

 3. Means of Perception

 The claimant must directly perceive the event or its immediate aftermath with their own unaided senses—seeing or hearing it in person.
-Watching on television or hearing about it from others is not enough.
+Watching on television, hearing about it from a third party, or seeing edited news footage is not enough.
+Alcock emphasised that televised images (especially where individuals are not identifiable and the images are mediated) do not equate to direct perception.
+Real-time broadcasts still lack the immediacy and personal sensory impact required.

 4. Sudden Shock